5 Ways to File Your Taxes With Less Stress

 If you have a side enterprise, you may be able to write off many of its costs including, perhaps, home-office deductions.
 Just be sure the IRS will view it as a true business and not just a hobby: You needed to have a reasonable expectation of earning a profit.
 The IRS presumes that's true if you made a profit in at least three of the last five years.

 If you work for a company and used a flexible spending account to help pay for health care or child care expenses last year, the amounts you contributed to the accounts won’t be taxed.
-So your 2012 taxable earnings may be less than you think.
-For 2013, you’ll be able to put up to $2,500 in a health care flexible spending account and as much as $5,000 for child care, if your employer offers this benefit.
+So your 2013 taxable earnings may be less than you think.
+For 2014, you can put up to $6,550 in a family health care flexible spending account ($7,550 if you're 55 or older), if your employer offers this benefit.
 Just remember that you’ll forfeit any amount you contribute but don’t spend.

 Strategy No. 3: Review your tax return’s figures to avoid IRS red flags.
 It’s never fun to see an envelope from the IRS in your mailbox.
 I’m a financial adviser and one of my clients received an IRS notice saying his entire child care deduction had been disallowed because he’d rounded it up by $15.
 It took months of tedious correspondence to clear up the issue.